urcu/userspace-rcu/README.md

 This option alters the rculfhash ABI.
 Make sure to compile both library and application with matching configuration.

+### Usage of `--enable-compiler-atomic-builtins`

+Building liburcu with `--enable-compiler-atomic-builtins` implements the uatomic API with the compiler atomic builtins if supported.

 Make targets
 ------------